Photography above, Joshua McHugh for Elle Decor.

 Yesterday I mentioned how much I like the Moroccan fantasy vignette created by Elle Decor for the annual DIFFA fundraiser, Dining By Design, 2007.
 Below are rooms in private homes where the owners wanted a similar exotic vibe.
 Some feel Turkish, some Moroccan, and others Indian, but all are enveloped in fabric and pattern.

-Above, Lee Radziwill's London drawing room, circa 1960s, decorated by Renzo Mongiardino; image is from Domino, April 2006.
+Above, Lee Radziwill's London drawing room, circa 1960s, decorated by Renzo Mongiardino; photo by Cecil Beaton as seen in Domino, April 2006.

 Image above, Lisa Fine's Paris apartment photographed by Ivan Terestchenko for Elle Decor, August 2000; another view below, Vogue Living, fall 2006.